Amejias722/MovieSearch/README.md

 the query parameters are in sync with the search query/results on the page.

 ### Running the tests
-This project required an API key that is no longer available.
-Project has been moved to read only.
-Please check video to see tests run.
+API key might expire.
+See video if you are unable to run tests.

+yarn test

 [LoomVideo](https://www.loom.com/share/b156b91561954fcbacc30b2043457e42?sid=cccaa154-7281-4e78-8a04-ef8e61723ec6)